 Construction began on the Phase 1A section in November 2010 and commercial operations were commenced in June 2015.
 The Phase 1B section was opened in September 2020.
 A feasibility study for the Phase two is underway.

 Jaipur Metro line routes

-The first line running across the East-West corridor will start at Mansarovar and continue towards Chandpole.
-It will connect eight elevated stations at Mansarovar, New Aatish Market, Vivek Vihar, Shyam Nagar, Ram Nagar, Civil Lines, Metro Railway Station and Sindhi Camp Station, as well as three under ground stations at Chandpole, Chhoti Chaupar and Badi Chaupar.
+The first line running across the East-West corridor starts at Mansarovar and continue towards Chandpole.
+It connects eight elevated stations at Mansarovar, New Aatish Market, Vivek Vihar, Shyam Nagar, Ram Nagar, Civil Lines, Metro Railway Station and Sindhi Camp Station, as well as three under ground stations at Chandpole, Chhoti Chaupar and Badi Chaupar.

 The second line on North-South corridor will pass through the five underground stations at Ajmeri Gate, Government Hostel, Sindhi Camp Station, Subhash Nagar and Panipech.
 It will also pass through 15 elevated stations at Sitapura, Pratap Nagar, Haldi Ghati Gate, Sanganer, Laxmi Nagar, Durgapura, and Mahaveer Nagar, Gopalpura, Dev Nagar, Tonk Phatak, Gandhi Nagar Mod, SMS Stadium, Narain Singh Circle, SMS Hospital and Ambabari.

 Sindhi Camp Station will be an interchange point for the two lines.
 The metro rail services will be unified with the Bus Rapid Transport Services (BRTS) and other public commuter systems.